Robert Palmer (British writer): First World War

 At the 21 January Battle of Hanna Palmer was second-in-command of his battalion's D Company, which formed the third line of an assault on a Turkish trench line.
 The battalion came under heavy fire as it advanced and reached, but could not hold, the Turkish trench.
 Palmer was wounded in the leg around 200 yd in front of the trench but continued to advance.
 He was reported to be the only officer of the battalion to proceed beyond the trench where he was hit again whilst trying to rally his men to defend against a counterattack.

 Out of the 310 men of the battalion who fought in the defeat at Hanna, only 51 escaped unwounded.
 Palmer was reported missing, presumed captured.
 His parents were notified that he was missing in February but his death in captivity was confirmed by the Red Crescent on 14 March.
 Writer and naval division soldier A. P. Herbert wrote to Palmer's parents in May 1916 to relate the events around his death.
 He said Palmer had been badly wounded in the chest and was attended by doctors and visited by a colonel but died four hours after arriving at the prisoner-of-war camp hospital.
 Queen Alexandra sent a message of sympathy to Palmer's parents.

 Kut was recaptured by the British in February 1917 after which Palmer's battalion chaplain searched unsuccessfully for his grave.
 He is commemorated on the Basra Memorial to those who died in the Mesopotamian campaign but whose graves are not known.
 He is also commemorated by an altarpiece at Winchester College.
 The piece depicts a soldier and his mother and was erected to also commemorate Lieutenant Wilmot Babington Parker-Smith, son of James Parker Smith.
 The altarpiece was dedicated by the Prince of Wales in 1923.
 Palmer's letters from Mesopotamia in 1915 and 1916 were published, with some of his poetry, as Letters from Mesopotamia in 1916.
-A biography of Palmer by Laura Ridding was published by Hodder & Stoughton in 1921.
+A biography of Palmer by Lady Laura Ridding was published by Hodder & Stoughton in 1921.

-How Long, O Lord
+"How Long, O Lord"

 The poem is thought to have been composed in Mesopotamia in 1915 and a copy was sent by Palmer's mother to American peace activist Jane Addams.
 The poem was featured in episode 23 of the documentary TV series The Great War.
 As reproduced in Poetry of the First World War: